 Ice Maidens

 With a clash of grinding transmission and a snarl from the diesel, the coach swayed as it entered the parking ramp.
-I squinted through the window, but the glass was smeared with frost, sparkling from the fluorescent strips that hung from power poles outside.
+I squinted through the window, the glass smeared with frost, sparkling from the fluorescent strips that hung from power poles outside.
 The brakes sighed and we squealed to a stop, the whir of air-conditioning suddenly loud.

 Across the aisle a figure stirred beneath a blanket and a head slowly reared up.
 Someone coughed.
 A ripple of suppressed muttering and shifting of cramped bodies ran the length of the coach.
 The lights came on, suddenly bright and intrusive, and I saw myself reflected in the window.